makhosi6/muse/README.md

 </p>
 <hr>

-This is (news aggregator styled,) minimalist app that will serve as a portal for trustworthy, all-inclusive, accurate information.
+This is a (news aggregator styled,) minimalist app that will serve as a portal for trustworthy, all-inclusive, accurate information.
 And also gives users a chance to contextualize & muse, and filter the noise.

 # muse
 **[Definitions below  was extracted from Merriam-Webster](https://www.merriam-webster.com/dictionary/muse)**